PreternaturalAI/preternatural-github-actions/README.md

 4. Runs the Preternatural build command with the following options:
    - Uses Xcode version 16
    - Builds for all platforms
+   - Uses a custom derived data path
+   - Builds for the `arm64` and `x86_64` architectures
+   - Builds in release configuration

 ## Notes